John Salley: Detroit Pistons (1986–1992)

-Under the coaching of Chuck Daly, Salley was part of the Pistons era that featured three consecutive NBA finals appearances.
-The team's highly physical, defense-oriented, and dirty style of play earned them the nickname of the NBA's "Bad Boys", with Salley playing alongside Dennis Rodman, Bill Laimbeer, James Edwards, Joe Dumars, Isiah Thomas, Rick Mahorn and Dantley.
-After losing the 1988 NBA Finals in seven games to the Lakers, the Pistons turned it around to sweep the Lakers in four games in 1989.
+Under the coaching of Chuck Daly, Salley was part of a Pistons era that featured three consecutive NBA Finals appearances.
+The team, nicknamed the “Bad Boys” for its highly physical, defense-oriented style of play, included Dennis Rodman, Bill Laimbeer, James Edwards, Joe Dumars, Isiah Thomas, Rick Mahorn and Dantley.
+After losing the 1988 NBA Finals in seven games to the Lakers, the Pistons rebounded to sweep the Lakers in four games in 1989.
 Salley and the Pistons repeated in 1990, defeating the Portland Trail Blazers in five games.
-The Pistons' run came to an end when the Michael Jordan-led Chicago Bulls swept them in four games in the 1991 Eastern Conference finals; following game four, while most of the Pistons players chose to return to the locker room rather than congratulate the new Eastern Conference champions, Salley was one of the few who stayed on the court as the game ended to congratulate the Bulls.
+The Pistons' run came to an end when the Michael Jordan-led Chicago Bulls swept them in four games in the 1991 Eastern Conference finals; following the decisive game, Salley was one of three Piston players to congratulate the Bulls, while the others left the court.

 Miami Heat (1992–1995)

 Salley was traded to the Miami Heat in 1992.
 In the 1995 NBA expansion draft he was selected by the inaugural Toronto Raptors team after being made available by the Heat.